-No Reassessment
+Reassessment

-If the District reassesses students in the gifted and talented program, the reassessment shall be based on a student's performance in response to services and shall occur no more than once in elementary grades, once in middle school grades, and once in high school grades.
+If the The District reassessesshall reassess students in the gifted and talented to determine appropriate program, the reassessment shall be based on placement when a student's performance in response to services and shall occur no more than once in student moves from the elementary grades, once in middle school grades, and once in high school grades. level to the secondary level.